soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 3.	**Deprecated links identification:** Flags links as deprecated if they have failed for X consecutive tests, in our case X equals to 10.
 Deprecated links are excluded from future tests to optimize performance.
 4.	**Timeout management:** Allows the identification of URLs that exceed a timeout threshold which can be set manually as a parameter in linkchecker's properties.
 5.	**Availability monitoring:** When run periodically, the tool builds a history of availability for each URL, enabling users to view the status of links over time.
-6. OWS services (WMS, WFS, WCS, CSW) typically return a HTTP 500 error when called without the necessary parameters.
+6. OWS services (WMS, WFS, WCS, CSW) typically return a `HTTP 500 error` when called without the necessary parameters.
 A handling for these services has been applied in order to detect and include the necessary parameters before being checked.
 7. **On demand URL validation** Enables real-time checking of individual URLs without storing results in the database.
 Returns immediate feedback including status, content metadata, redirect information and diagnostic messages explaining link issues.
 Particularly useful for pre-validating links before processing in other tools, avoiding unnecessary operations on broken URLs.
-Utilized in [Spatial Metadata Extractor](#spatial-metadata-extractor) to skip processing broken URLs
+Utilized in [Spatial Metadata Extractor](#spatial-metadata-extractor) to skip processing broken URLs.

 A javascript widget is further used to display the link status directly in the SoilWise [SoilWise Finder](catalogue.md) record.